bmarsh9/agent7/README.md

 ### How to Install
 ##### Set up the Server
 + Clone the Repo (or just copy down the `docker-compose.yml` file)
-+ Run `docker-compose up -d postgres_db redis_server rabbitmq && docker-compose up -d`
++ Run `docker-compose up -d postgres_db rabbitmq && docker-compose up -d`
 + Browse to your server URL.
 The email is `admin@example.com` and password is `Password1` (The UI takes a few minutes to come online so you may get a few 500 errors)

 ##### Set up the Agent